GaryChengld/learn-30things-in-30days/README.md

-# Learn 30 things in 30 days - My challenge as a developer
+# Learn 30 things in 30 days

 AS a developer, the major challenge is continuously learning new technologies!!!